chosen ones and dark lords and everything in between

 Warrior_and_the_sorceressposter

 Despite his undoubted talent, David Carradine’s presence was rarely the indicator of a good movie, and this is no exception.
-A simple story, based on Kurosawa’s classic Samurai drama Yojimbo sees Carradine as a nameless moody swordsman becoming involved in the feud between two villages who are competing for the ownership of the only well in the district.
+It’s a simple story based on Kurosawa’s classic Samurai drama Yojimbo.
+Carradine is a nameless, moody swordsman who becomes involved in the feud between two villages who are competing for the ownership of the only well in the district.
 A simple, dramatic plot can be no bad thing, but here the pacing and dialogue make for a long 81 minutes, despite the generally well-staged fight scenes and mainly decent acting.

 the-warrior-and-the-sorceress